All Episodes

 The report by academics at the University of Durham also discovered numbers of female entrepreneurs have not increased since the 1990s.

-Professor Simon Parker said young businessmen and women were more likely to take risks in new markets than uh uh established entrepreneurs uh were self-employed workers were still successful in their sixties, were less likely to retire.
+Professor Simon Parker said young businessmen and women were more likely to take risks in new markets than established entrepreneurs were.

-We found that uh greater or potentially greater earnings around retirement age decreases the probability of retirement of the self-employed.
+We found that greater or potentially greater earnings around retirement age decreases the probability of retirement of the self-employed.

 Well, this only makes common sense.

-This is uh Andrew Philadelphia.
+This is Andrew of Philadelphia.

 Great to have you on the program.